yyjinlong/neutron/plugins/macvlan/README.md

 * `type` (string, required): "macvlan"
 * `master` (string, optional): name of the host interface to enslave.
 Defaults to default route interace.
 * `mode` (string, optional): one of "bridge", "private", "vepa", "passthru".
 Defaults to "bridge".
-* `mtu` (integer, optional): explicitly set MTU to the specified value.
-Defaults to the value chosen by the kernel.
 * `ipam` (dictionary, required): IPAM configuration to be used for this network.
 For interface only without ip address, create empty dictionary.

-## Notes

-* If are testing on a laptop, please remember that most wireless cards do not support being enslaved by macvlan.
-* A single master interface can not be enslaved by both `macvlan` and `ipvlan`.